subhadeep-sg/OCR-OpenCV/CV Task/README.md

 # OCR-OpenCV
-Identifying characters in an image using OpenCV and Python
+Identifying PAN Number and Date of Birth from a PAN card image using OpenCV and Python